rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotConversationHistoryNav/ChatbotConversationHistoryNav.md

 </Chatbot>
 ```

-It changes based on the displayMode of the parent Chatbot:
+The conversation history drawer looks different depending on the `displayMode` of the parent `<Chatbot>`.
+(As shown in the [main chatbot demo](/patternfly-ai/chatbot/chatbot/react-demos#basic-chatbot).):

-- Default and docked are on top of the content and have a PatternFly backdrop between the drawer panel and drawer content
+- `Default` and `docked` display modes display the conversation history on top of the rest of the chatbot content, with a PatternFly backdrop between the drawer panel and drawer content.
-- Fullscreen and embedded are inline with the drawer content
+- `Fullscreen` and `embedded` display modes display the conversation history in line with the drawer content.

-These states can be viewed in the [main chatbot demo](/patternfly-ai/chatbot/chatbot/react-demos#basic-chatbot).

 ### Drawer with search and "new chat" button

-Conversations can be searched via an input field, and new conversations can be started via a "New chat" button.
-The input field and "New chat" button are both optional and configurable with props.
+In the conversation history drawer, users can search previous chatbot conversations via an input field.
+They can also start new conversations via a "New chat" button.
+Both the search input field and "New chat" buttons are optional.

 ```js file="./ChatbotHeaderDrawer.tsx"